Brokerage in the Black Box: Swing States, Strategic Ambiguity, and the Global Politics of AI Governance: Opacity by Design: Complexity, Political-economic Incentives, and Limits of Explainable AI

-Corporate narratives increasingly align with state logics by reframing opacity in generative AI not as a constraint, but as a necessary safeguard.
-This discursive strategy legitimizes the enclosure of foundational technologies under the dual guise of public safety and responsible innovation.
-In practice, however, opacity operates as a competitive asset.
-Open-source large language models consistently lag 5–12 months behind proprietary systems in benchmark performance \cite{r:39}, underscoring the market value of restricted access.
-Leading firms actively shape this logic through managed narratives.
-OpenAI presents selective disclosure of GPT-4 as a safety imperative \cite{r:39, r:40}.
-Similarly, companies such as Google, Meta, and Anthropic engage in partial disclosures and selective release of model weights, which do not fully adhere to open-source principles.
-They withhold critical components, including model architectures and codebases, while employing licensing frameworks that restrict modification, redistribution, and commercial use \cite{r:50, r:51, r:52}.
-The underlying rationale extends beyond commercial competitiveness; it also addresses potential misuse of open-source models, such as fine-tuning for malicious purposes, where access to model weights could enable adversarial actors to circumvent system safeguards.
-This approach reflects a broader consensus among major AI firms that releasing the source code of one model may expose vulnerabilities in others \cite{r:51}.
-These practices normalize algorithmic secrecy as both commercially rational and ethically justified, reinforcing a regime in which privatized control over core AI infrastructure is rendered not only acceptable but seemingly inevitable.
+Corporate narratives increasingly align with state logics by reframing opacity in generative AI not as a limitation but as a necessary safeguard.
+This discursive shift legitimizes the enclosure of foundational technologies under the dual banner of public safety and responsible innovation.
+In practice, however, opacity functions as a competitive asset.
+Open-source large language models consistently lag proprietary systems by five to twelve months in benchmark performance \cite{r:39}, underscoring the market value of restricted access.
+Leading firms actively shape this logic through selective disclosure.
+OpenAI frames the limited release of GPT-4 as a safety imperative \cite{r:39, r:40}.
+Similarly, Google, Meta, and Anthropic engage in partial disclosures that fall short of open-source principles, withholding critical components such as architectures and codebases while imposing licensing regimes that restrict modification, redistribution, and commercial use \cite{r:50, r:51, r:52}.

+These practices are justified not only on commercial grounds but also through concerns about misuse, including the risk that access to model weights could enable adversarial fine-tuning or the circumvention of safeguards.
+Firms further argue that releasing the source code of one system may expose vulnerabilities in others \cite{r:51}.
+Together, these narratives normalize algorithmic secrecy as both commercially rational and ethically defensible, reinforcing a governance regime in which privatized control over core AI infrastructure is rendered not merely acceptable, but increasingly inevitable.